raypaullun97/DBSApplication_FE/README.md

 6. View all customer's scheduled transactions - Yong Kuok
 7. Schedule new transactions
 8. Delete an existing scehduled transaction
-9. Provide change, or remove address and email
+9. Provide change, or remove address and email - Benjamin Ong